wxs/cherylhsu.ca/content/post/2021-05-09-whole-fragments-of-time.md

 So in these ungrounding times of transition, how does one begin to come home?

 In the wise words of Ursula Le Guin, we are *always coming home.* We arrive at temporary dwellings in the on-going process of living time, dwellings that can house a *kairotic pause*.
 And in that stillness of that pause, in receiving the fullness of “right time”, **an event is happening.
-And this event is impossible to forecast or predict.**
+And this event is impossible to forecast or predict...**

 \
 and in the still point of the turning world, \